pi-lar/neuropil/doc/source/protocol.rst

 Phase 4: message exchange; communicating message availability and interest
 **************************************************************************

-Two nodes in the network would like to exchange information about a given *subject* get in touch as follows.
+Two nodes in the network that would like to exchange information about a given *subject* get in touch as follows.
 Each node communicates his special interest (sending or receiving) of a subject to the *subject coordinator*: the node whose node token hash is the closest to the subject hash at the time.
 The